xyzz/openmw-android/readme.txt

 === Compilation of OpenMW dependencies ===

-Then you should add PATH for crystax ndk and google sdk. you should copy this library

-android-ndk-r8-crystax-1/sources/crystax/libs/armeabi-v7a/libcrystax.so

-and

-android-ndk-r8-crystax-1/sources/crystax/libs/armeabi-v7a/libcrystax.a

-to path
-android-ndk-r8-crystax-1/sources/cxx-stl/gnu-libstdc++/4.7/libs/armeabi-v7a
-/android-ndk-r8-crystax-1/toolchains/arm-linux-androideabi-4.7/prebuilt/linux-x86/lib/gcc/arm-linux-androideabi/4.7
-/android-ndk-r8-crystax-1/toolchains/arm-linux-androideabi-4.7/prebuilt/linux-x86/lib/gcc/arm-linux-androideabi/4.7/armv7-a
-if you not do it, you will not be able to build anything

 ==== Building Boost ====
 For building boost I used it.
 You must build Ogre with Boost!